 As it is, Old Works is neither fish nor fowl.
 While the holes incorporate black slag (the physical smelting byproduct ground down to sand consistency) in the form of bunkers and transition areas, there’s not much connectivity between the design features and the site.

 The shaping is ordinary and merely functional with mostly shallow bunkers and modest mounding around the greens.
-The Nicklaus house style has matured beyond what’s here — moving toward bolder greenside contouring and more varied and charismatic bunkering — but the property would also be an ideal backdrop for more muscular features and strong vertical elements given the spartan landscape and industrial queues looming so obviously in the background.
+The Nicklaus house style has matured in the last two decades beyond what’s here — moving toward more detailed greenside ground contour and more varied and charismatic bunkering — but the property would also be an ideal backdrop for more muscular features and strong vertical elements given the spartan landscape and industrial queues looming so obviously in the background.

 Nicklaus was understandably conscientious of his clientele.
 Old Works is a public course dependent on area play, and punishing bunkers and green complexes that drove people away would have been a death sentence in this lightly populated part of the country.
 I still think, however, 21st century Jack would have found ways to make the course more exciting without being overly exacting.

 If I were in charge I’d flip the sides.
 The first nine is the more ambitious of the two with holes charging uphill toward the mining remnants, drifting off the sloping land from elevated tees, then attacking upward again.
-It’s a great use of the topography with fine use of the existing landscape, particularly the heaps of dune-like black slag that form the perch for the elevated par-5 6th green and promontory tees for the par-3 7th.
+It’s a great use of the topography that plays off the existing landscape, particularly the heaps of dune-like black slag that form the perch for the elevated par-5 6th green and promontory tees for the par-3 7th.

-Holes 10 and 11 each require approach shots across Warm Spring Creek, which may be too much to ask handicap players first thing in the morning.
-But while these are the two best holes of the second nine, the following seven don’t inspire that same passion as the 11 holes before them.
+Holes 10 and 11, meanwhile, each require approach shots across Warm Spring Creek, which may be too much to ask handicap players first thing in the morning.
+These are the two best holes of the second nine but the following seven don’t inspire that same passion as the 11 holes before them.